foundersandcoders/our-site-v0-DEFUNCT/mvpfaq.md

 If both you and our developers agree that we have a realistic chance of delivering a useful *MVP* for you, then your product will be added to our *MVP* backlog and a date and team selected to deliver it.

 ***What is my involvement in the process?***
 On the first day of the build, you will be invited to join your development team to agree a product specification.
 If you cannot join the team in person, we can arrange a Skype call.
-You will also be invited to a project presentation at the end of the week, when the *MVP* will be delivered.
+You will also be invited to a presentation at the end of the project, when the *MVP* will be delivered.

 ***What benefits will I get from the process?***
 Not only will you get an *MVP*, but you will be involved in an agile development process.
 If you have not worked with a software development team before or used agile methods, this can be a very useful experience.